lrdj/goodlookslikethis/_cases_practitioner/renewable-energy.md

 ![The final output and result](/i/cases/renewables-e-mobility/outcome.jpg)

-I decided to recommend that the org pivot away from a retail-lead proposition which depended on charging gig-economy workers.
+After synthesising findings, and sense-making with my colleagues, I decided to recommend that the org pivot away from a retail-lead proposition which depended on charging gig-economy workers.
 They did with a pilot launch in Paris city centre and Roissy airport hub launched later that year.

 ## Feedback?

-My client was kind enough to [give me some feedback]({{ site.linkedinRecoms }}):
+My client thought this work was helpful and [gave me some feedback]({{ site.linkedinRecoms }}):

 >
 > Dug worked on an innovation initiative in my team